Adam Laxalt on The Border Crisis - April 8th, Hour 2

 The word gay is not in the bill.

-All it says is kids that are, you know, four, five, six, seven, maybe I don't know, what up to third grade, what are you, eight years old?
+All it says is kids that are, you know, four, five, six, seven, maybe, I don't know, up to third grade, what are you, eight years old, do not get indoctrinated and they don't discuss without parental permission, obviously, issues involving gender identity, sexuality, et cetera.

 This was interesting.

-Health and human services secretary uh Becerra actually suggested support for taxpayer-funded gender gender altering procedures on children.
+Health and Human Services Secretary Becerra actually suggested support for taxpayer-funded gender-altering procedures on children.

-Republican Congresswoman Lauren Boebert, who's been on this program asked during a hearing.
+Republican Congresswoman Lauren Bobert, who's been on this program, asked during a hearing.

-And later in this exchange, the Congresswoman asked the HHS secretary about a parent's uh whether about a document suggesting removing children from homes is on the table if the parents withhold gender affirming care for their children.
+And later in this exchange, the Congresswoman asked the HHS secretary about a parent's whether about a document suggesting removing children from homes is on the table if the parents withhold gender-affirming care for their children.

-I believe in supporting and protecting transgendered youth.
+I believe in supporting and protecting transgender youth.

-Now, I'm trying to understand what he's saying here, because if if you're going to do something as dramatic as have this type of surgery, and you're uh you're not old enough to buy a beer, you're not old enough to be in the military.
+Now, I'm trying to understand what he's saying here, because if you're going to do something as dramatic as have this type of surgery, and you're not old enough to buy a beer, you're not old enough to be in the military.

-Uh we're saying that that literally support the idea that it's on the table if parents don't agree with young children, young children, and say that you're too young to make this decision.
+We're saying that literally support the idea that it's on the table if parents don't agree with young children, young children, and say that you're too young to make this decision.

 We'll address it maybe when you're 18 or 19 or 20, whatever the age is.

-Uh what, the government's gonna take the kids away from the parents?
+The government's going to take the kids away from the parents?

-Is that where this is that where this debate is now headed?
+Is that where this debate is now headed?

 Linda, did you see that?